 Once that teacher reaches the top of their earning potential, chances are they'll be earning $7,000 to $10,000 more than they would have if they hadn't earned a master's degree.
 There are some districts that don't base teacher salaries on education level, but not that many: 88 percent of large districts do offer additional pay to teachers who hold master's degrees.

 You may earn more if you graduate from a top master's in elementary education program, but only if you're transitioning into administration or other roles outside the classroom.
-In administration, a master's degree from a high-ranking school may allow you to negotiate for a higher salary, and you'll almost certainly be able to command a higher salary in consulting with a degree from a top school.
+In administration, a master's degree from a high-ranking school may allow you to negotiate for a higher salary.
+You'll almost certainly be able to command a higher salary in consulting with a degree from a top school.

 Teacher salaries, on the other hand, are frequently determined by state budgets, so chances are your paycheck will look the same whether you earn a teaching degree from Stanford University or a small local university.
 Having a big name college or university on your resume might help you land interviews.
 Still, licensure should be a more important consideration than prestige when you're looking at MAT programs.